 Assemble the Cake

 Remove the cake from the spring form pan and using a large, serrated bread knife cut the cake into three equal layers.
 Place the bottom layer on a cake plate or platter, sprinkle with kirschwasser and gently pour half the cherry mixture on top.
 Spread the cherry mixture out close to the edges.
 Eyeball (yes eyeball) slightly less than 1/3 of the whipping cream mixture and drop large spoonfuls on top of the cherries.
 Use a spatula to spread the cream close to the edges.
 Repeat with the second layer and spread the filling layers right to the edges.
 Top with the last layer of cake.

-Transfer approximately 1/2 cup of the cream to a pastry bag with a flower tip.
 Fill the cracks on the sides of the cake with cream, then frost the sides and top of the cake with the rest of the cream.

 Shave the chocolate with a large knife or potato peeler.
 Sprinkle chocolate around the base of the cake then lift and gently press the shavings onto the sides of the cake with a spatula.
 Pipe 12-16 florets on the top of the cake around the edges and top each florets with a slice of maraschino cherry.